 Award: Best Grip

-WHY WE LIKE IT: This is a wireless keyboard controller with Bluetooth built-in, making it easy to turn to your phone or tablet into a computer, in addition to integrating nicely with most smart TVs.
+WHY WE LIKE IT: This is a wireless keyboard controller with Bluetooth built-in, making it easy to turn your phone or tablet into a computer, in addition to integrating nicely with most smart TVs.
 This is just the perfect compact keyboard for controlling Bluetooth-enabled devices, such as your phone, Apple TV, Amazon Fire Stick, most if not all Samsung Smart TVs, and others.
+But, for an Apple-specific keyboard, you’ll want to compare the Magic Keyboard vs the Smart Keyboard for Mac.

 While the touchpad was sensitive and got the job done, we found the slim form factor (not a full keyboard), while useful, may simply be too small for larger hands, especially while performing complex gestures.
 We also ran into trouble while attempting to control a PlayStation 4, finding that the keyboard worked fine but the touchpad did not.
 You can compare its features to the best keyboard and see for yourself.